openshift/enhancements/enhancements/insights/container-scanner.md

 These consumptions must be bounded to avoid disrupting the user workload.

 Scanning containers will also increase the time to collect insights by the operator.
 The workload gatherer is performed every 12 hours and its execution will depend on the number of containers that are scanned.

-In the existing initial implementation of the container scanner, it takes __~180 ms to scan a single container__.

 ---
 **TBD** Provide measures of resource consumption (memory and CPU)